Gavin-Thomas/automanim/manim_app/README.md

     └── videos/             # Output video files
 ```

-## Limitations

-- The text-to-Manim code conversion is currently based on simple keyword matching and templates.
-It doesn't support complex natural language understanding.
-- Only a limited set of animation types are supported.
-- The application is designed for demonstration purposes and may not handle high loads.

 ## Advanced AI Integration

 The application now integrates with Google's Gemini 2.5 Pro API for enhanced text-to-code conversion capabilities.
 This integration enables: